Alonso-del-Arte/chess/doc/Variants.md

 However, the usual rules for pawn promotion still apply, so White can still obtain queens, bishops, knights or rooks.
 So White can win with a standard checkmate, but Black can only win by capturing all of White's pieces.
+Of course Black can also promote pawns, but there's much more of a gauntlet for Black pawns to get through.

 [TODO: Figure out which pawns can move two spaces forward on their first move]